Albuquerque Traumatic Brain Injury Attorney

 Determining Liability in Brain Injury Cases

-How Much Is My Brian Injury Case Worth?
+How Much Is My Brain Injury Case Worth?

 A brain injury case typically involves compensation for both economic and non-economic losses.
 Examples of economic damages include medical bills, lost wages, loss in earning capacity, and the projected cost of continued care.
 General, or non-economic, losses include physical pain and suffering, loss of consortium, loss and life quality, and more.
 An Albuquerque traumatic brain injury attorney can help you determine the exact worth of your case and seek compensation from the parties responsible.